 Receiving a ton of likes and comments from posting great brand content you worked hard on is a satisfying reward.
 But what do you do when your brand ambassador Instagram posts don’t get many likes?
 Some influencers will simply delete those posts after some time has passed.
 The hope is that the brand isn’t paying attention any longer and no one will notice the missing post.
 It may have the added benefit of creating the perception that your posts generally do better than other brand ambassador Instagram content.
 While it seems like a good idea, it may actually reduce the number of opportunities you have to work with brands.

 Let me explain: Many brands will save links to your old posts.
 They then refer back to those posts when pitching new projects or selling internally as proof of their great partnerships with you.
+Brands are also searching to find Instagram influencers 24/7.
 That means more potential clients are being exposed directly to your post in the wild.
 It carries more weight when the client can review the content live and helps them sell you in as the answer to their marketing prayers.
 If the post is missing or the link doesn’t work you’ll miss out on all those opportunities for positive word of mouth.

+You don’t want to be fake, yet gaining a following is super hard with Instagram’s latest algorithm updates.
 Pods are one of the latest secret that has been revealed about how the biggest Instagram users got big.
 A pod is a group of friends (or just social media acquaintances) that all agree to like and comment on each others’ posts when they hit the feed.
-In doing so they artificially game the Instagram algorithm, tricking it into thinking a post is way more popular than it is.
-It may seem like an easy way to solve the puzzle of how Instagram influencers make money, but brands are getting smarter about these tactics.
+That’s a totally legit way to work the system in Instagram’s eyes.

-“Pods are a form of fakery, plain and simple.”
-Kinports notes.
+“Liking apps are a form of fakery, plain and simple.”
+Espinosa notes.
 “They are just another way unethical Instagram users are scamming brands out of real dollars.
 Unfortunately for honest influencers, it means they are also now under increased scrutiny and price pressure.
-We now invest in tools that reveal the telltale pattern when pods are used, and we simply discount those Instagrammers who use pods.”
+There are tools that reveal the telltale pattern when software is used, which is why we came up with the idea for promoting accounts via Private Pods.
+It’s real, genuine, and Instagram and brands love it.”

 4. Not showing up to brand ambassador Instagram calls and meetings on time (or at all)